infracost/docs/docs/faq.md

 Infracost has a [CLI](https://github.com/infracost/infracost) and a [Cloud Pricing API](https://github.com/infracost/cloud-pricing-api) backend service, as well as many [CI/CD integrations](/docs/integrations/cicd).

-The CLI parses the Terraform plan JSON file to find [supported resources](/docs/supported_resources/overview) and uses [cost-related parameters](/docs/faq#example-request), such as the instance type or disk size, to find applicable cloud prices for that resource.
-The Cloud Pricing API [returns the prices](/docs/faq#example-response), which the CLI then uses to calculate the monthly costs.
-The results can be output in table, HTML or JSON format.
+The CLI parses the **Terraform plan JSON file** to find [supported resources](/docs/supported_resources/overview) and uses [cost-related parameters](/docs/faq#example-request), such as the instance type or disk size, to find applicable cloud prices for that resource.
+The CLI **does not** send the actual plan JSON file, or any cloud credentials or secrets to the Cloud Pricing API.
+The API [returns the prices](/docs/faq#example-response), which the CLI then uses to calculate the monthly costs.
+The results can be output in table, JSON format or [other formats](/docs/features/cli_commands/#combined-output-formats).

 ## Does Infracost need cloud credentials?

 That depends on how you run Infracost, since we run Terraform internally, which sometimes needs cloud credentials:
 - When Infracost is run against a [Terraform directory](/docs/#option-1-terraform-directory), Terraform will need access to cloud credentials, e.g. when running `terraform init` and `terraform plan`.
 These commands are only used to produce [plan JSON files](https://www.terraform.io/docs/commands/show.html#json-output) and no changes are made to your Terraform state or cloud resources.
-- When Infracost is run against a [Terraform plan JSON file](/docs/#option-2-terraform-plan-json), cloud credentials are not needed.
+- When Infracost is run against a [Terraform plan JSON file](/docs/#option-2-terraform-plan-json), cloud credentials are not needed since the CLI parses the plan JSON file directly.

 ## How does Infracost get cloud prices?